jasperdunn/react-form-hooks/README.md

 ## Flexible agnostic functions to help you build forms in React

-### Foreword

-Hi fellow developers,

-I'm going to be completely honest with you in that I have no idea where to begin with releasing a useable package for React :weary:.

-So if anyone would be so kind as to help me along this path, that'd be fantastic! :relaxed::muscle:

 ## Installation

 `yarn add @jasperdunn/react-form-hooks`

-As I haven't released a package on NPM yet, please feel free to try out the files from inside `src/lib`.
-`import { useFormValues, useFormErrors } from 'path/to/lib'`

 ## Why I started the project